Arabic Studies

 French and Francophone Studies

-In BA Modern Languages, Translation and Interpreting you take French alongside another language and specialist modules such as Computer-Assisted Translation and Concepts in Translation.
-You are obliged to split your year abroad, practicing Translation and Interpreting in two languages at two institutions from our list of prestigious partners.
+In BA Modern Languages, Translation and Interpreting you take French either by itself or in combination with another language.
+In addition, you will take specialist modules such as Computer-Assisted Translation, Simulated Translation Bureau and Concepts in Translation.
+During your year abroad, you will practice Translation and Interpreting at institutions selected from our list of prestigious partners.
 Those for French are based in Brussels, Geneva, and Paris.

 All students of French can take part in the weekly Café Causette and join the University French Society.